 Objective 1.
 Develop elite wheat cultivars with FHB resistance.
-We backcrossed the HvUGT13248 transgenic line into the cultivar Linkert and identified six homozygous lines with transgene overexpression, and ten lines without transgene overexpression.
+We backcrossed the HvUGT13248 transgenic line into the cultivar Linkert and identified six homozygous lines with transgene expression, and ten lines without transgene expression.
 We also developed backcross lines of HvUGT13248 transgenics in the cv.
 Rollag genetic background and identified four lines of each of the four genotypes, namely UGT+/Fhb1+, UGT-/Fhb1+, UGT+/Fhb1-, and UGT-/Fhb1- from four different transgenic events (a total of 64 lines).
-These lines are ready for greenhouse screening in the Fall 2016 greenhouse and in the field in the summer of 2017.
+These lines were screened in the greenhouse in the Fall 2016.
+In the Rollag background, lines carrying the combination of HvUGT13248 and Fhb1 exhibited stable and higher resistance than Fhb1 alone.
+In the Linkert background, lines carrying HvUGT13248 exhibit higher resistance than lines that did not carry the transgene.
 These backcross lines are a resource for enhanced FHB resistance in elite wheat cultivars, and provide an opportunity to study the potential interactions between HvUGT13248 and Fhb1 QTL.

 Objective 2.
 Characterize the accumulation of trichothecenes and trichothecene-glucoside conjugates in transgenic wheat carrying HvUGT13248.
 We showed that transgenic wheat expressing HvUGT13248 exhibits high levels of resistance to DON-producing F. graminearum strains due to the conjugation of DON to DON-3-O-glucoside (Li et al., 2015).
 We also showed that these same transgenic wheat lines exhibit high levels of type II resistance to NIV-producing F. graminearum and the transgenic wheat quickly converts NIV to NIV-3-O-glucoside.
-We also showed that these lines exhibit resistance to three other trichothecenes (3,15-di-ANIV, NX-2, and NX-3).
+These lines also exhibit resistance to three other trichothecenes (3,15-di-ANIV, NX-2, and 3-ADON).

 Objective 3.
 Test potential trichothecene resistance genes.
-To rapidly identify additional DON resistance genes, we transformed Arabidopsis with putative DON resistance genes from (Form - FPR15) barley and tested the transgenics on DON containing media.
-We transformed Arabidopsis with a zinc finger protein, two ABC transporters, two cytochrome P450s, one epoxide hydrolase, three glutathione-S-transferases and a cysteine synthase.
+To rapidly identify additional DON resistance genes, we transformed Arabidopsis with putative DON resistance genes from barley and tested the transgenics on DON containing media.
+We transformed Arabidopsis with a (Form - FPR16)

+zinc finger protein, two ABC transporters, two cytochrome P450s, one epoxide hydrolase, three glutathione-S-transferases and a cysteine synthase.
 We did not identify any genes that resulted in increased DON resistance.

 Specific objectives:

 Objective 1.
 Develop elite wheat cultivars with FHB resistance.
-We developed elite wheat cultivars that contain HvUGT13248 and will begin to test these lines in greenhouse in the fall of 2016 and in the field in the summer of 2017.
+We developed elite wheat cultivars that contain HvUGT13248 and tested the lines in the greenhouse in 2016.

 Objective 2.
 Characterize the accumulation of trichothecenes and trichothecene-glucoside conjugates in transgenic wheat carrying HvUGT13248.
 We showed that HvUGT13248 exhibits resistance to a broad spectrum of trichothecenes.

 Objective 3.
 Test potential trichothecene resistance genes.
 Our testing of various potential trichothecene resistance genes did not result in identifying new resistance genes.

 Significant results:

-We developed transgenic wheat in elite cultivars that may provide enhanced resistance to FHB and will provide the genetic materials to study the potential interactions between HvUGT13248 and the Fhb1 QTL.
-We have also shown that HvUGT13248 provides resistance to a broad range of trichothecene mycotoxins including: DON, NIV, 3,15-di-ANIV, NX-2, and NX-3.
+We developed transgenic wheat in elite cultivars that may provide enhanced resistance to FHB and will provide the genetic materials to study the potential interactions between HvUGT13248 and Fhb1.
+Our initial greenhouse test showed that the combination of HvUGT13248 and Fhb1 in the same background exhibited stable and higher resistance than Fhb1 alone.
+We have also shown that HvUGT13248 provides resistance to a broad range of trichothecene mycotoxins including: DON, NIV, 3,15-di-ANIV, NX-2, and 3-ADON.

 Key outcomes or other achievements: